PyCOMPLETE/pypkgexample/README.md

       end subroutine
 ```
 f2py uses the intent annotations to define the interface of the corresponding python functions.
-Different options to to that are desccibed in the f2py documentation.
+Different options for achieving this are described in the f2py documentation.

-The fortran source file gets compiled when executing [setup.py](#setuppy) (or pip install), following our extension definition, into a file called "pypkgexample/mymodule_fortran/helloffort.cpython-38-x86_64-linux-gnu.so", which can be imported in python by the statement:
+The fortran source file gets compiled when executing [setup.py](#setuppy) (or pip install), based on our extension definition, producing a file called "pypkgexample/mymodule_fortran/helloffort.cpython-38-x86_64-linux-gnu.so", which can be imported in python by the statement:
 ```python
 import pypkgexample.mymodule_fortran.helloffort
 ```
-or by a python file in the mymodule_fortran simply as:
+or, in python file in the mymodule_fortran module, simply as:
 ```python
 from . import helloffort
 ```
 as done for example in "pypkgexample/mymodule_fortran/hello.py".

 ### Bindings to C with cython
-In this case the C functions to be bound are defined by C header and a C source file:
+The C functions to be bound are defined by C header and a C source file:

 ```C
 /* pypkgexample/pypkgexample/mymodule_c_with_cython/include/hellofunctions.h */